What is Azure Resource Manager?

 Consistent management layer

-When a user sends a request from any of the Azure tools, APIs, or SDKs, Resource Manager receives the request.
-It authenticates and authorizes the request.
-Resource Manager sends the request to the Azure service, which takes the requested action.
+When you send a request through any of the Azure APIs, tools, or SDKs, Resource Manager receives the request.
+It authenticates and authorizes the request before forwarding it to the appropriate Azure service.
 Because all requests are handled through the same API, you see consistent results and capabilities in all the different tools.

 The following image shows the role Azure Resource Manager plays in handling Azure requests.